raquel-romao/AberrantTerminalExonDetection/README.md

   The pipeline expects the following input data:
   - A GTF file sorted by gene -> transcript -> exons.
 Use [AGAT](https://github.com/NBISweden/AGAT) (agat_convert_sp_gff2gtf.pl) if sorting is required.
-  - A sample annotation file in TSV format (with a similar format to what is described [here](https://gagneurlab-drop.readthedocs.io/en/latest/prepare.html#creating-the-sample-annotation-table) ).
+  - A sample annotation file in TSV format (with a similar format to what is described [here](https://gagneurlab-drop.readthedocs.io/en/latest/prepare.html#creating-the-sample-annotation-table)).

   #### Output Description

-  The pipeline generates the same outputs described in the [GitHub of HITindex](https://github.com/thepailab/HITindex).
+  The pipeline generates the same outputs described in the [HITindex GitHub](https://github.com/thepailab/HITindex).